 Directors and Senior Managers of Booster and BFSL are considered related parties of the Fund.
 These individuals and their associated parties may (and some do) invest in the Fund and in doing so receive the same benefits as any other investor in the Fund.
-Similarly, other Booster Managed Funds (and potentially other related parties of the Scheme) may (and do) invest into the Fund.
+Similarly, other Booster Managed Funds may (and do) invest into the Fund.
 Such investments are on arm's lengths terms and the same terms as any other investor in the Fund.